Part of a balanced NESfast!

 -Toaster Plunger Pushed down for Power

--Orange Power LEDs to simulate toaster glow
+-Orange Power LEDs for toaster glow

 -Toaster Plunger Flipped up to Power Off